autometrics-dev/autometrics-rs/autometrics/README.md

 If you are already using one of these to collect and export metrics, simply configure autometrics to use the same library and the metrics it produces will be exported alongside yours.
 You do not need to use the Prometheus exporter functions this library provides and you do not need a separate endpoint for autometrics' metrics.

+## Dashboards

+Autometrics provides [Grafana dashboards](https://github.com/autometrics-dev/autometrics-shared#dashboards) that will work for any project instrumented with the library.

 ## Alerts / SLOs